nitram2342/fensterbrief/README.md

 Create a new letter based on an old one
 ---------------------------------------

 Often you already started a letter conversation with a recipient and have a followup letter.
 You like to adopt the old LaTeX letter, because you inserted reference numbers such as you customer or tax ID or the destination address.
 To write a new letter, you simply copy the old LaTeX file to a new destination folder.
+Technically, it makes no difference, whether you adopt an old letter or a template file.

 ```
      $ fensterbrief --adopt 2014-09-company_X-guthabenerstattung/2014-09-29-company_X-guthabenerstattung.tex
      Recipient short name: company X